Helping Through Crisis Webinar

 And, then the second part with that shock piece, the second part that impressed me here is as human beings, we are meaning makers, aren’t we?
 Yes, we are.
 So that really throws us into a loop when we can’t make meaning of something or something is completely outside of our ability to wrap our mind around it or connect dots.

 We really like it when point A and point B have a meaningful connection.
-And when we can see that and we can make sense of that connection.
+And when we can see that, and we can make sense of that connection.
 So when we have a point A and it goes to point R okay.
-And, we’re like, how do we get here?
+And we’re like, how do we get here?
 Our brain kicks in to try to make sense of that.
-It is one of the things that we have to really watch out for as ministers and as helpers to be careful about trying to figure out A to R, because our nature is to try to wanna understand.
+It is one of the things that we have to really watch out for as ministers and as helpers to be careful about trying to figure out A to R, because our nature is to try to want to understand.
 I don’t know why this child died, this person was assaulted, this house burned down.
-You know, those kind of things.
+You know, those kinds of things.

 So we can be too hasty with meaning.
 Yes.
 That’s, I think, excellent to know.
-And we’re gonna talk more about that, I think.
-Ted, let’s look now at, this is uniquely about the victim, and I found this slide to be very interesting.
+And we’re going to talk more about that, I think.
+Ted let’s look now at, this is uniquely about the victim, and I found this slide to be very interesting.
 You shared this with me.
-So this is something that you use with clients.
+So, this is something that you use with clients.
 But what we’re looking at here is the emotional journey following a disaster.
-And so I’ll just explain this much and then I’ll turn it over to you.
+And so, I’ll just explain this much and then I’ll turn it over to you.
 But on the vertical axis, we’ve got emotion.
-So we have a high emotion down to low emotion.
+So, we have a high emotion down to low emotion.
 And then on the X axis, we have this time going along.
 And so this graph is really showing us how the emotional up and down goes through and after a crisis.
 Which is really, really critical when you think about helping people.

 Yes, it is.
-What I’m gonna do to explain this is I’m gonna use the example of a hurricane.
+What I’m going to do to explain this is I’m going to use the example of a hurricane.
 But you fill in other disasters and some will more or less approximate this.
 What you have here in the first section is you have this pre-disaster part, or warning and threat.
 Sometimes you have this, sometimes not.
-I mean, when there’s a car accident, boom, you didn’t know it was gonna happen even 15 seconds ahead of time.
-But like in a hurricane, sometimes you’ll know a day or two ahead of time, those kind of things.
+I mean, when there’s a car accident, boom, you didn’t know it was going to happen even 15 seconds ahead of time.
+But like in a hurricane, sometimes you’ll know a day or two ahead of time, those kinds of things.
 So sometimes there’s some pre-warning, but then there’s the impact.

 That’s the moment at which the shock occurs.
-What happens, like when the hurricane comes in, then that’s when the winds are whipping and all those kind of things.
+What happens, like when the hurricane comes in, then that’s when the winds are whipping and all those kinds of things.
 But then right after that impact, that’s when there’s so much mobilization.
 We’re activated.
-We’re activated, and we wanna help.
-And we know particularly if it’s brothers and sisters or just anybody, we’re ust kinda like, Hey, you know what?
+We’re activated, and we want to help.
+And we know particularly if it’s brothers and sisters or just anybody, we’re just like, hey, you know what?
 We want to help.
 And that’s where this phase called the heroic phase comes in.
 It’s a beautiful phase because people come around, communities come around.

 Oftentimes you’ll see uncommon acts of graciousness and coming together and bridge building during this time.
 I mean, you see it on levees around floods.
 You see it at hurricane sites, disaster sites.
 After a death in a community, people really come together.
-It’s a beautiful time and that leads to that place that’s referred to as the honeymoon, where there’s high community cohesion and there’s a sense that we’re gonna rebuild or we’re gonna get through this, we’re gonna get through it together.
+It’s a beautiful time and that leads to that place that’s referred to as the honeymoon, where there’s high community cohesion and there’s a sense that we’re going to rebuild or we’re going to get through this, we’re going to get through it together.

 And that’s a beautiful time.
 The issue, however, with that is that life does go on.
 And life goes on differently for people in those different rings.
 Remember at the beginning, Matt said some people are like one ring away from a loss, and sometimes two or three or four or five, whatever.

-And so depending on how close you were in that inner ring of that, life doesn’t go on quite as, sometimes doesn’t feel like it’s gonna go on.
+And so depending on how close you were in that inner ring of that, life doesn’t go on quite as, sometimes doesn’t feel like it’s going to go on.
 Other times it goes on much slower.
-So what starts to happen is as the reality of the change sets in, the reality of how much time and energy it’s gonna take to rebuild.
+So, what starts to happen is as the reality of the change sets in, the reality of how much time and energy it’s going to take to rebuild.

 That’s where disillusionment sets in.
 This is what sometimes happens several months later.
 And you can see that what happens is that first year after a major crisis, you oftentimes have a bumpy road.
 Now that doesn’t mean all days are bad and there’s never any blessings and things like that, but it’s just a lot of work in that first year because there’s a first of everything, a first of a birthday, a first of a Christmas.
 There’s a first of everything.

 And I see trigger events, I would imagine, then part of this disillusionment.
 Again, we’re thinking about the victim here.
 They are going to go through events of setback.
-And so you have different kinds of trigger events.
-Sometimes it’ll be like the hurricane victim who’s insurance company has now said, oh yes, we’re gonna help you with 50% of your coverage that you thought you were gonna get.
+And so, you have different kinds of trigger events.
+Sometimes it’ll be like the hurricane victim whose insurance company has now said, oh yes, we’re going to help you with 50% of your coverage that you thought you were going to get.
 Other times it’s just that thing of, it’s a child’s wedding or it’s somebody’s wedding and your mind goes, that would’ve been my child’s age or whatever.
 And so those are the kinds of things that happen.
 They’re, unavoidable.
 They’re going to happen.
 And so the goal isn’t to try to make those sad moments never occur, but the issue is to understand that they do occur for people.

 And to understand that if you catch somebody at the right time and the right place, they might be really sad or they might be really joyful.
 And depending on that, it doesn’t mean that they’re doing badly or they’re failing or anything like that or fully recovered.
 It is a process.